mbilalzafar/fair-classification/README.md

 <img src="synthetic_data_demo/img/data.png" width="500px" style="float: right;">

 Green color denotes the positive class while red denotes negative.
 Circles represent the protected group while crosses represent the non-protected group.
-It can be seen that class labels (green and red) are highly correlated with the sensitive feature value (protected vs. non-protected), that is, most of the green points are in the non-protected class while most of red points are in protected class.
-Close the figure for the code to continue.
+It can be seen that class labels (green and red) are highly correlated with the sensitive feature value (protected and non-protected), that is, most of the green points are in the non-protected class while most of red points are in protected class. **Close the figure** for the code to continue.
 Next, the code will also output the following details about the dataset:

 ```
 Total data points: 2000